OSU-NLP-Group/Auto-SQL-Correction/README.md

 # Auto-SQL-Correction
 Code, data, and model for our ACL 2023 paper [Text-to-SQL Error Correction with Language Models of Code](https://arxiv.org/abs/2305.13073).

-**Note:**
-Although the raw codes for all experiments are released, we are actively cleaning and reorganizing the repository, so some temporary issues may occur till we finalize it.
-Please check the following TODO list for our progress:

-#### TODO
-- [x] Data and model
-- [x] Code for `CodeT5-PyDict+Program`
-- [ ] Code for simulated interaction
-- [ ] Code for other experiments

 ## Table of Contents

 1. Installation